Who is Godzilla? And How to Draw Godzilla

 As mentioned before, Godzilla’s body is thicker and wider than previous versions, in proportion to his head.
 When you want to create a character that looks very large, shrinking his head is a great way to do it.
 This makes the overall body mass appear much larger.
 A good example of this is the Hulk.
 We intuitively use the size of the head as a base measuring tool for the rest of the body.
 This doesn’t apply to every Kaiju, but it does apply with this version of Godzilla.

-Godzilla’s body is very human like, he stands and walks upright, even runs.
 His arms are not as mobile or dexterous as a human’s arm, but they are structured like human arms.
 A Notable difference is he has 4 fingers on each hand.

 The original Godzilla would walk completely upright, dragging his tail behind him.
 This was mainly because of the limitations of the Godzilla outfit at the time.
-This Legendary version of Godzilla leans forward, to emulate real animals.
+The Legendary version of Godzilla leans forward, to emulate real animals.

-This is to use the tail as a counter balance while walking.
+This is to use the tail as a counterbalance while walking.

 It’s also used while he is swimming, very similar to the way a crocodile uses it.
 The other reason Godzilla walks with a forward lean, is to carry the massive plates on his back.